Last updated on November 25, 2020

 Don’t copy your competitors blindly.
 If they offer a higher commission doesn’t mean you should join the same train.
 Find out your expenses, profit margin and then decide.

-Your aim is to make your affiliates happy without you compromising on your profits.
+You aim to make your affiliates happy without you compromising on your profits.

 Affiliate is a big game.
 Everyone can win.
 Some big, some less.
 What makes sense is to look at all aspects – your website, products, customers, outreach, affiliates power, etc.

 Based on that, decide the commission rate, global as well as per individual.
-And Affiliate For WooCommerce makes it easy to set-it up.
+And Affiliate For WooCommerce makes it easy to set-it commission plans.

-So what has worked well for your own affiliate program in terms of commission rates?
+So what has worked well for your own affiliate program in terms of commission plans?
 We’d love to hear your experiences.